 Michigan sportsbooks offer the following basic ways to bet on the NFL:

 The NFL preseason is just a tuneup for the regular season.
 Regular season starters get more rest than playing time and winning isn’t really the goal.
-Michigan sportsbooks will offer betting lines on preseason games, but your guess is as good as theirs as to who will actually win these meaningless contests.
+Michigan sportsbooks offer betting lines on preseason games, but your guess is as good as theirs as to who will actually win these meaningless contests.

 Training camps are set to be held from late July through August each year.